FlushingBaseball/library-of-ptolemy/README.md

 ## Finished

+# Ashes of Prospero by Gav Thorpe (Space Marine Conquests Book 2) (Narrated by John Banks)
+The Space Wolves are stretched thin, still recovering from Magnuses invasion of Fenris the rune lord accidently looks towards prospero and gets possessed by the spirt of a thousand suns sorcerer who claims that the only way he can be banished is if they travel to Prospero and free him from Magnus's maze which also has the 14th company in it111!!!
+## Review
+Not a space wolf fan but this was really good, the action took a back seat to the characters (and there wasn't much of it) but the thousand sons character was great idk I liked it alot (4/5) but the start is overly descriptive of the scenery.

 # The Gate of Bones by Andy Clark (Dawn of Fire Book 2)
 The Indomitus Crusade's opening movement continues as a key shrine world has been taken by Word Bearers.